ZXMushroom63/ClickEngine/README.md

       "bg": "example.png", /*/Optional, if there is no video, use an image instead./*/ "buttons": [
         {
-          "scene": "exampleScene", /*/Optional, the scene id to play onclick./*/ "label": "A Label!!!" /*/Required/*/
+          "scene": "exampleScene", /*/Optional, the scene id to play onclick.
+If you pass an array, it will pick a random element./*/
+          "label": "A Label!!!" /*/Required/*/
           "onclick": "alert('Hello World')", /*/Optional, script to run on button clicked./*/ "icon": "icon.png", /*/Optional, image to display on button./*/